foxtran/BLAS77-90/README.md

 # BLAS77Interface

-Fortran 90 modules and wrappers for BLAS &amp; LAPACK routines.
+provides modern Fortran 90 modules and wrappers for BLAS and LAPACK routines.

-The idea is to get all interfaces for BLAS/LAPACK routines into Fortran modules for:
+The goal is to expose all BLAS/LAPACK interfaces through type-safe Fortran modules, enabling:
-1. safely usage
+- Safer and more convenient usage of BLAS/LAPACK.
-2. possible masking of BLAS/LAPACK symbols
+- Optional masking or renaming of BLAS/LAPACK symbols.

-Library provides one main module `blas77lapack77` with all known BLAS+LAPACK routines and `blas77` and `lapack77` modules for BLAS and LAPACK routines, respectively.
+The library offers one combined module, `blas77lapack77`, containing all routines, as well as separate `blas77` and `lapack77` modules for BLAS-only and LAPACK-only interfaces.

 # Usage

-Currently, library can be used only with [CMake build system](https://cmake.org), or manually.
+The library currently supports building via the [CMake build system](https://cmake.org) or by manual integration.

-To use `BLAS77Interface` in your project, you have to fetch library:
+Fetching the library with CMake:
 ```cmake
 include(FetchContent)
 FetchContent_Declare(BLAS77Interface